awsdocs/amazon-ses-developer-guide/doc-source/send-personalized-email-api.md

-# Sending personalized email using the Amazon SES API<a name="send-personalized-email-api"></a>
+# Using templates to send personalized email with the Amazon SES API<a name="send-personalized-email-api"></a>

 You can use the [CreateTemplate](https://docs.aws.amazon.com/ses/latest/APIReference/API_CreateTemplate.html) API operation to create email templates\.
 These templates include a subject line, and the text and HTML parts of the email body\.
 The subject and body sections may also contain unique values that are personalized for each recipient\.

 There are a few limits and other considerations when using these features:
 + You can create up to 10,000 email templates per Amazon SES account\.
-+ Each template can be up to 500KB in size, including both the text and HTML parts\.
++ Each template can be up to 500 KB in size, including both the text and HTML parts\.
 + You can include an unlimited number of replacement variables in each template\.
 + You can send email to up to 50 destinations in each call to the `SendBulkTemplatedEmail` operation\.
-A destination includes a list of recipients, as well as CC and BCC recipients\.
-Note that the number of destinations you can contact in a single call to the API may be limited by your account's maximum sending rate\.
-For more information, see [Managing your Amazon SES sending quotas](manage-sending-quotas.md)\.
+A destination includes a list of recipients,including CC and BCC recipients\.
+The number of destinations you can contact in a single call to the API may be limited by your account's maximum sending rate\.
+For more information, see [Managing your Amazon SES sending limits](manage-sending-quotas.md)\.

 This section includes procedures for creating email templates and for sending personalized emails\.

 **Note**
 The procedures in this section assume that you've already installed and configured the AWS CLI\.
 For more information about installing and configuring the AWS CLI, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.

-## Part 1: Set up rendering failure event notifications<a name="send-personalized-email-set-up-notifications"></a>
+## Part 1: Set up Rendering Failure event notifications<a name="send-personalized-email-set-up-notifications"></a>

  If you send an email that contains invalid personalization content, Amazon SES might accept the message, but won't be able to deliver it\.
 For this reason, if you plan to send personalized email, you should configure Amazon SES to send Rendering Failure event notifications through Amazon SNS\.
 When you receive a Rendering Failure event notification, you can identify which message contained the invalid content, fix the issues, and send the message again\.